-Master of Fine Arts in Textiles, launching in fall 2018, enables you explore these dynamics creatively and reflectively, dissolving the boundaries between technology and craft.
-In the process, you prepare you for the growing array of creative and professional opportunities related to textiles in fashion design,
+Master of Fine Arts in Textiles, launching in fall 2018, enables you to explore these dynamics creatively and reflectively, dissolving the boundaries between technology and craft.
+In the process, you are prepared for the growing array of creative and professional opportunities related to textiles in fashion design,

 product design, interior design, textiles research, set design, fine arts, architecture, and hybrid fields.